Skip to content

 I have lived near Edwinstowe and have attended St Mary’s Church since 1988 and now live in the village.
 I have led one of the church youth groups for many years and was appointed as a Foundation Governor by the PCC in 2020.

 I am a retired Education Improvement Adviser, with experience across all phases of education and prior to that was the Headteacher of a Church of England school.
-I have been a governor for many years and as a result have a wide range of experience in most areas of school governance, including statutory responsibilities, development of vison and strategic priorities, quality assurance, finance, HR, and special educational needs.
+I have been a governor for many years and as a result, have a wide range of experience in most areas of school governance, including statutory responsibilities, development of vision and strategic priorities, quality assurance, finance, HR, and special educational needs.

 I am looking forward to continuing to use my skills and experience to support the school community in Edwinstowe.
 My driving ethos is to do the best that I can to ensure that children have the skills and opportunities they need for their future.